ethanhunnt/IoT_vulnerabilities/README.md

 ## Vendors for all the devices were contacted and given more than 90 days to fix all the issues.

-## The following vendors responded and have patches for these devices
+## The following vendors responded and have patches for the devices

 1. Vera
 2. Securifi